davidnaas/diane/README.md

 The recordings are saved in a directory structure based on time:

 	2017
 	|-- February
 		|-- 16th
 			|-- 17.15.02.wav

-It is built entirerly with javasript by abusing the fact that you can use web audio inside of elctron.
+It is built entirerly with javasript by abusing the fact that you can use web audio inside of electron.

 # Install
 ```